 - Use standard 1-inch margins.

-- Use a reasonable font size for the body, such as 12 points.
+- Use a reasonable font size for the body.

 - For print, use a serif font like Times New Roman or Courier.
 For digital, use sans serifs like Verdana or Arial.

 - Start a new page before each section.

 - Don’t allow your plan to print and leave a single line on an otherwise blank page.

-- Have several people read over the plan before it is printed to make sure it’s totally free of error.
+- Have several people read over the plan before it is printed to make sure it’s free of errors.

 Nonprofit Business Plan Template

-To help you get started we’ve created a nonprofit business plan template.
-It will work as a framework regardless of your nonprofit’s area of focus.
+To help you get started we’ve created a nonprofit business plan outline.
+This business plan outline will work as a framework regardless of your nonprofit’s area of focus.
 With it, you’ll have a better idea of how to lay out your nonprofit business plan and what to include.
 We have also provided several questions and examples to help you create a detailed nonprofit business plan.

-Many nonprofits start out with passion and enthusiasm, but without a proper business plan.
+Many nonprofits start with passion and enthusiasm but without a proper business plan.
 It’s a common misconception that just because an organization is labeled a “nonprofit,” it does not need to operate in any way like a business.